Exactly solvable diffusions from space-time transformations: Interpretation of the results: mapping a stochastic process onto the Wiener process

 from which it is possible to obtain the correlations of the process as shown for the specific example discussed in section \ref{sec:OU}.

 We now consider the propagator $P_W(y,\tau|0,0)\equiv P_Y(y,\tau)$ of the process $W_\tau$.
-It is connected to the sought-after propagator $P(x,t|x_0,t_0)$ via the following change of measure (for consistency between lhs and rhs we explicitly include the dependencies on $x_0,t_0$)
+It is connected to the sought-after propagator $P(x,t|x_0,t_0)$ via the following change of measure (for consistency between the left and right hand sides we explicitly include the dependencies on $x_0,t_0$)

 where we note that this formula relies on the fact that $\partial\psi/\partial x>0$.
-Using the fact that $P_W(y,\tau)$ is the propagator of a Brownian motion and rewriting the rhs of Eq.~\eqref{eqn:P_Pprime} in terms of the original variables $(x,t)$ we find
+Using the fact that $P_W(y,\tau)$ is the propagator of a Brownian motion and rewriting the right hand side of equation \eqref{eqn:P_Pprime} in terms of the original variables $(x,t)$, we find